Search This Blog

 So there's something truly satisfying about all these villains going rampage and destructive.

-In both case, villains are used to point something bad or unfair about our world.
+Villains are used to point something bad or unfair about our world.

 That's why I'd honestly rather trust people who are into villains than people who are into heroes.
 And I'm talking about being into VILLAINS, not the weird "this villain is bad but they're right, they're the real hero #joker" or "it's not their fault if they're evil", I'm talking about people who are totally ok with their villains being bad and who know they're bad and who enjoy the villainy.